DavideNardone/DeepCatnDogRecognition/README.md

 Once downloaded, you must unzip and locate it under the root project in order to make everything going smooth.

+# Results

+The models accuracies achieved both on train and validation set on about *98 epoches* are listed below:

+**TRAINING_SET**

+`LE-NET:`
++/- 0.78 ACC
++/- 0.5 LOSS

+`DEEP-CONVNET`
++/- 0.86 ACC
++/- 0.4 LOSS

+`ALEX-NET`
++/- 0.93 ACC
++/- 0.9 LOSS

+**VALIDATION SET**

+`LE-NET: #epoches 98`
++/- 0.70 ACC
++/- 0.5 LOSS

+`DEEP-CONVNET`
++/- 0.93 ACC
++/- 0.2 LOSS

+`ALEX-NET`
++/- 0.9 ACC
++/- 0.9 LOSS

+NB: As you might know, DNN are ruled by several hyperparameters that in turn affect the fine tuning process.
+The results presented here might not be the best one since a better fine tuning process with a more efficient image pre-processing as well might led to better results on the validation set.

 # Troubleshootings

 In case something goes wrong, make sure: